Acceleration of particles in Einstein-Maxwell-dilaton black holes: Center-of-mass energy for collisions in Kaluza-Klein spacetime

 where

-It appears that $E_{CM}^2$ diverges at $r=r_h$, but this is not true because, although not totally evident, the numerator vanishes at that point as well.
-After some calculations, the CM energy reads as
+It appears that $E_{CM}^2$ diverges at $r=r_h$, but this is not true because, although not totally obvious, the numerator vanishes at that point as well.
+After some calculations, the CM energy is

 If one of the particles participating in the collision has the critical charge $e=\frac{2}{\nu}$, the CM energy will blow up at the horizon.
-Thus we have shown that non-extremal black hole could also play as a role of particle accelerators and provide a visible probe of Planck-scale physics.
+Thus we have shown that non-extremal black holes could also serve as particle accelerators and provide a visible probe of Planck-scale physics.